brucefan1983/gpuqt/README.md

 ## File organizations

-* After downloading and unpacking GPUQT, one can see two folders: "src" and "examples".
+* After downloading and unpacking GPUQT, one can see two folders: `src` and `examples`.

-* The folder "src" contains all the source files (with suffix .h or .cu) of the main code and a makefile.
+* The folder `src` contains all the source files (with suffix `.h` or `.cu`) of the main code and two makefiles.
 The source files are:
-    * main.cu                          - the main function
+    * `main.cu`                            - the main function
-    * gpuqt.h and gpuqt.cu             - the "driver function"
+    * `gpuqt.h` and `gpuqt.cu`             - the "driver function"
-    * sigma.h and sigma.cu             - functions to obtain the transport properties
+    * `sigma.h` and `sigma.cu`             - functions to obtain the transport properties
-    * model.h and model.cu             - class to define the simulation model
+    * `model.h` and `model.cu`             - class to define the simulation model
-    * hamiltonian.h and hamiltonian.cu - class to perform the matrix-related operations
+    * `hamiltonian.h` and `hamiltonian.cu` - class to perform the matrix-related operations
-    * vector.h and vector.cu           - class to perform the vector-related operations
+    * `vector.h` and `vector.cu`           - class to perform the vector-related operations

-* The folder "examples" contains two sub-folders with names "cpc2018" and "rmp", containing examples in Refs.
+* The folder `examples` contains two sub-folders with names `cpc2018` and `rmp`, containing examples in Refs.
 [3] and [4] mentioned above.

-* There is also a file named "input.txt" in the "examples" folder, which is a "driver input file".
+* There is also a file named `input.txt` in the `examples` folder, which is a "driver input file".

 ## Prerequisites

-* The first version only supports GPU computing and it requires a computer/workstation/cluster equipped with one or more CUDA-enabled GPUs with compute capability of 2.0 or higher, a g++ compiler and a CUDA toolkit.
+* The first version only supports GPU computing and it requires a computer/workstation/cluster equipped with one or more CUDA-enabled GPUs with compute capability of 2.0 or higher, a `g++` compiler and a `CUDA` toolkit.
-* Now the code also supports pure CPU computing and in this case it only requires a g++ compiler.
+* Now the code also supports pure CPU computing and in this case it only requires a `g++` compiler.
 * The code has only been tested in linux systems.

 ## Installing

-* Go to "src" and
+* Go to `src` and
-    * type "make -f makefile.cpu" to build the CPU version.
-This will produce an executable called "lsqt_cpu" in the "src" folder.
+    * type `make -f makefile.cpu` to build the CPU version.
+This will produce an executable called `lsqt_cpu` in the `src` folder.
-    * type "make -f makefile.gpu" to build the GPU version.
-This will produce an executable called "lsqt_gpu" in the "src" folder.
+    * type `make -f makefile.gpu` to build the GPU version.
+This will produce an executable called `lsqt_gpu` in the `src` folder.

 ## Running the examples

 * Here I only show how to run the examples corresponding to Ref.
 [3].

-* Go to the folders "examples/cpc2018/general/diffusive" and "examples/cpc2018/general/localized", compile the C++ codes with the "-std=c++11" option, and run the executables.
-This will produce all the input files (with suffix .in) for the examples.
+* Go to the folders `examples/cpc2018/general/diffusive` and `examples/cpc2018/general/localized`, compile the `C++` codes with the `-std=c++11` option, and run the executables.
+This will produce all the input files (with suffix `.in`) for the examples.

-* Go to the main folder where you can see the "src" folder and type "src/lsqt_gpu examples/input.txt" (or "src/lsqt_cpu examples/input.txt" if you use the CPU version) to run the examples.
-The data will be written into the output files (with suffix .out) in the "examples/cpc2018/general/diffusive" and "examples/cpc2018/general/localized" folders.
+* Go to the main folder where you can see the `src` folder and type `src/lsqt_gpu examples/input.txt` (or `src/lsqt_cpu examples/input.txt` if you use the CPU version) to run the examples.
+The data will be written into the output files (with suffix `.out`) in the `examples/cpc2018/general/diffusive` and `examples/cpc2018/general/localized` folders.
 If you run a simulation multiple times, new data will be appended to the existing output files.

 ## Analyzing the results

-Go to the folders "examples/cpc2018/general/diffusive" and "examples/cpc2018/general/localized" and run the MATLAB scripts.
+Go to the folders `examples/cpc2018/general/diffusive` and `examples/cpc2018/general/localized` and run the `MATLAB` scripts.
 You should get similar figures as in Ref.
 [3].

 ## Authors

 * Zheyong Fan (Aalto University): Wrote the first working version of this code.

-* Ville Vierimaa (Aalto University): Changed the code from the original C style to the current C++ style and made many other improvements.
+* Ville Vierimaa (Aalto University): Changed the code from the original C style to the current `C++` style and made many other improvements.

 * Ari Harju (Aalto University): The supervisor of this project.